 To understand criminal law, you always need a book that will compare the penal code with the utilitarian aspects of criminal law.
 Well, this book doesn’t disappoint you in this regard as well.
-This book primarily should be read by students of law; but if you’re in the legal profession or in business, and feel that you need to revisit few amendments or legal bindings of a particular situation, you can read this book for reference.
+It is primarily should be read by students of law, but if you’re in the legal profession or in business and feel that you need to revisit few amendments or legal bindings of a particular situation, you can read this book for reference.
 Along with different types of crimes and their legal actions, you will also find a lot of cases, references, examples, and concise explanations.

-- You will be able to appreciate the book properly if you use this book as a supplement to a case book on criminal law.
-It’s concise and comprehensive at the same time and you don’t need to read any other book on criminal law if your intention is just to pass the exam.
+- You will be able to appreciate the book properly if you use it as a supplement to a case book on criminal law.
+It’s concise and comprehensive at the same time, and you don’t need to read any other book if your intention is just to pass the exam.

-- This textbook focuses on the fundamentals of specific crimes like homicide, rape, theft, group criminality and it also covers theories of punishment and overarching principles as legality and proportionality.
+- This law book focuses on the fundamentals of specific crimes like homicide, rape, theft, group criminality, and it also covers theories of punishment and overarching principles as legality and proportionality.

 by Kenneth W. Clarkson, Roger LeRoy Miller and Frank B. Cross